 To ensure that your Keepit backup is performed correctly and to avoid problems down the line, we recommend the following when setting up your Microsoft (Office) 365 account:

 - Create a unique account for backup

-Set up a dedicated Office 365 service account to handle the backup.
+Set up a dedicated Microsoft 365 service account to handle the backup.
 This will prevent future problems.
 For example, if the employee responsible for backup leaves the company, the backup account can be passed on to someone else.

 - Assign the Global administrator role

 When creating the new service account, assign it the Global administrator role.
 This is necessary because only through a user with this role can Keepit obtain full access to data and thus include all data in the backup.

 The Global administrator will automatically become a member of all groups and private channels that are being backed up.

 If needed, it is possible to remove the Global admin role from the user used for the backup after a connector is created.
 For more information, see: Removing the Global admin role from the backup service account.

 - Assign a license to the Global administrator

 You must assign the Global administrator a license.
 This will ensure that all your data is properly backed up.